ioccc-src/winner/next/guidelines.md

 **`|`**   This is the very _guideline_ that goes, BING!

 Until we reduce the stack of entries down to about 25 entries, entries are judged on an individual basis.
-An entry is set aside because it does not, in our opinion, meet the standard established by the round.
+An submission is set aside because it does not, in our opinion, meet the standard established by the round.
 When the number of entries thins to about 25 entries, we begin to form award categories.
 Entries begin to compete with each other for awards.
-An entry will often compete in several categories.
+An submission will often compete in several categories.

 The actual award category list will vary depending on the types of entries we receive.
 A typical category list might be: